On the number of ordinary lines determined by sets in complex space: Introduction

 \end{theorem}

 Suppose that $\V$ consists of $n - k$ points on a plane, and $k$ points not on the plane.
-There are at least $n - k$ lines through each point not on the plane, at most $k - 1$ of which could contain 3 or more points.
+There are at least $n - k$ lines incident to each point not on the plane, at most $k - 1$ of which could contain three or more points.
 So we get that there are at least $k(n - 2k)$ ordinary lines determined by $\V$.
 Then if $k = \epsilon n$, for $0 < \epsilon < 1/2$, we get that $\V$ has $\Omega_{\epsilon}(n^2)$ ordinary lines, where the hidden constant depends on $\epsilon$.
 Therefore, the bound in Theorem~\ref{th:main} is only interesting when no plane contains too many points.

-On the other hand, we note that having at most a constant fraction of the points on any plane is necessary to obtain a bound of this form.
+On the other hand, having at most a constant fraction of the points on any plane is necessary to obtain a bound as in Theorem~\ref{th:main}.
 Indeed, let $\V$ consist of the Fermat Configuration for some $k \geq 3$ on a plane and $o(k)$ points not on the plane.
 Then $\V$ has $O(k)$ points and determines $o(k^2)$ ordinary lines.
 On the other hand, $\sum_{r \geq 4} r^2 t_r(\V) = \Omega(k^2)$.

-Hirzebruch's inequality (which also gives a bound in $\CC^3$, though without requiring that every plane contains not-too-many points) only gives a lower bound on $t_2(\V) + \frac{3}{4}t_3(\V)$, whereas both Theorems~\ref{th:3n/2} and \ref{th:main} give lower bounds on the number of ordinary lines, i.e. $t_2(\V)$.
-Another important contribution of Theorem~\ref{th:main} is replacing the linear $(2r - 9)$ in Hirzebruch's inequality with a term quadratic in $r$.
-We also note that lines with 4 points do not play any role in Hirzebruch's inequality, where the summation starts at $r = 5$.
-This is not the case for Theorem~\ref{th:main}.
-As a consequence, we get that if a non-planar configuration over $\CC$ has many 4-rich lines, then it must have many ordinary lines.
+Both Hirzebruch's and Langer's inequalities (which also give bounds in $\CC^3$, though without requiring that every plane contains not too many points) only give lower bounds on $t_2(\V) + \frac{3}{4}t_3(\V)$, whereas both Theorems~\ref{th:3n/2} and \ref{th:main} give lower bounds on the number of ordinary lines, i.e., $t_2(\V)$.
+We also note that lines with four points do not play any role in the previous inequalities, where the summation starts at $r = 5$.
+This is not the case for Theorem~\ref{th:main}, which also takes into account lines with four points.

-Finally, when a point set $\V$ spans $4$ or more dimensions in a sufficiently non-degenerate manner, i.e. no 3 dimensional affine subspace contains too many points, we prove that there must be quadratic number of ordinary lines. \begin{theorem} There exists a positive integer $n_0$ such that the following holds.
-Let $\V$ be a set of $n \geq n_0$ points in $\CC^4$ with at most $\frac{2}{3} n$ points contained in any 3 dimensional affine subspace.
+Finally, when a point set $\V$ spans four or more dimensions in a sufficiently non-degenerate manner, i.e., no three dimensional affine subspace contains too many points, we prove that there must be a quadratic number of ordinary lines. \begin{theorem} There exists an absolute constant $c^\prime > 0$ and a positive integer $n_0$ such that the following holds.
+Let $\V$ be a set of $n \geq n_0$ points in $\CC^4$ with at most $\frac{1}{2} n$ points contained in any three dimensional affine subspace.
 Then